 Now the main point of this article: what do you do when it’s all good?
 Should you push it all the time because your HRV is within normal values, often shown in apps as a green light?

 Of course not.

 The fact that your body is in a (physiologically speaking) normal state, is what you should aim for.
 Normal is good.
 However, this does not mean that every time HRV looks good you should go hard.
-The point I’m trying to make, which I’ve discussed also in this podcast with Molly and Peter at the Consummate Athlete, is that you first need to have a plan, then you can make adjustments based on how you respond to such plan, which is something HRV and physiological measurements can allow you to do, by providing feedback on your individual specific physiological response to your training plan.
+The point I’m trying to make, which I’ve discussed also in this podcast with Molly and Peter at the Consummate Athlete, as well as in this one with Mikael at the scientific triathlon) is that you first need to have a plan, then you can make adjustments based on how you respond to such plan, which is something HRV and physiological measurements can allow you to do, by providing feedback on your individual specific physiological response to your training plan.

 Normal values, or in other words a green light, should give you confidence that everything is going well and in general you are coping well with your current training and lifestyle.
 Yet, if your training plan says you are due for a rest day, take it.
 If you are due for a low intensity workout, do it.
 Small adjustments such as flipping an intense workout scheduled for tomorrow are another way to make better use of these measurements, however it is important to understand that HRV and physiological measurements are tools for awareness, which allow you to understand how you respond to a particular plan, not to replace your plan entirely.

 To sum it all up:

 Where to go from here?